jsmithdev/meta-mouse/README.md

 - refresh list of usernames from sfdx & cache list
 - select username to set current & cache username
 - open org in browser (use saved/cached username)

-- package pull for objects
+- add username to sfdx
+- some success w/ validation count

-WIP below
+WIP below / disregard for now
 ---

 ### Path